munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

-We need the world transform for every object in the world every frame, so even though it's just a handful of matrix multiplications per object, it's on the hot code path where performance is critical.
+We need the world transform for every object in the world every frame, so even though it's just a handful of matrix multiplications per model, it's on the hot code path where performance is critical.
 Keeping them up-to-date is tricky because when a parent object moves, that affects the world transform of itself and all of its children, recursively.

 The simplest approach is to just calculate transforms on the fly while rendering.
 Each frame, we recursively traverse the scene graph starting at the top of the hierarchy.
 For each object, we calculate its world transform right then and draw it.

 But this is terribly wasteful of our precious CPU juice!
 Many objects in the world are *not* moving every frame.
 Think of all of the static geometry that makes up the level.
-Calculating their world transform each frame is a waste when it hasn't changed.
+Recalculating their world transforms each frame even though they haven't changed is a waste.

+### Cached world transforms

 The obvious answer is to *cache* it.
 In each object, we store its local transform and its derived world transform.
 When we render, we just use the precalculated world transform.
 If the object never moves, that's always up to date and everything's happy.